 It is no secret that programmers love Linux.
-This is despite the fact that many better tools for software development are available for use in other operating systems like Windows and Mac’s OSX.
+This is despite the fact that many better IDEs for software development are available for use exclusively in other operating systems like Windows and Mac’s OSX.
 I myself have recently switched to Linux and have moved all my software development work to Linux from Windows.
 In this article let’s explore some of the reasons which push Software engineers to Linux.

 The Short Version of the Answer